Pain Management

 Screening Tools

-The Perioperative Opioid Quality Improvement (POQI) score is an algorithm being developed at St. Paul's Hospital.
-It aims to identify patients at increased risk of significant postoperative pain and long-term opioid use, so that their care plans may be tailored with the intent of helping reduce initial opioid consumption.
-(9) It incorporates several variables associated with increased risk for developing postoperative pain and uses consumption of > 90 morphine milligram equivalents per day while inpatient after surgery as a surrogate marker for assessing performance (9).
-While the POQI score is not validated, it was selected to support postoperative pain risk stratification based on local BC experience with the tool.
-A POQI score >= 7 is considered to be ‘increased risk.’
+The Perioperative Opioid Quality Improvement (POQI) score is a screening tool being developed at St. Paul's Hospital to identify patients at increased risk of significant postoperative pain and long-term opioid use.
+While the POQI score is not yet validated, it was selected to support postoperative pain risk stratification based on clinical experience using this tool in British Columbia.

 Perioperative Opioid Quality Improvement (POQI) Assessment